lexavtanke/CarND-Traffic-Sign-Classifier-Project/README.md

 Dataset summary
 ---
 In this project [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) is used.
-This dataset consit of the 32x32 pix color images of the sings of the 43 classes.
+This dataset consits of the 32x32 pix color images of the signs of the 43 classes.
 Trainig part consists of the 347999 images, valuation part - 4410 images, test - 12630 images.
 Image data shape = (32, 32, 3).

-Here is the example of each class.
+Here is the example of each class:
 ![dataset overview](./pictures/datasetExamplesImgs.png)

 Images in dataset are very low resolution and poor contrast.
 It is very challenging for me to recognize signs on some of the images.
 Also dataset is very unbalanced.

-Here is the image of the classes distribution.
+Here is the image of the classes distribution:
 ![classes distribution](./pictures/classesDisturb.png)

 Design and Test a Model Architecture
 ---

-In **preprocessing** the images I use only normalization.
+In **preprocessing** the images I use only normalization, I try different ones from -1 to 1 and from 0 to 1 and the socond works better for me.
 I also try to apply Contrast Limited Adaptive Histogram Equalization (CLAHE) method but it didn't work for me.
 If I used it in my code network immidiately stops learning, speed of learning procces significantly reduse and validation loss almost didn't change.

 I started searching ideal **model architecture** from the  standart LeNet.